 From the book Matthias & Smith we read.
 ‘Amazingly once again the evidence is overwhelming regarding the possible connections between Matthias and Joseph Smith.
 The Mormon temple ceremony as taught and practiced by faithful members of the Mormon Church includes the ceremony of washing and anointing.
 Without fear of contradiction, the Mormon Church teaches the doctrine of washing and anointing, along with baptism for the dead.
 These Mormon religious ceremonies involved water and claimed authority.
 Interestingly Prophet Matthias and his disciples also used water and claimed authority!
 Incredibly the Mormon Church has the religious ceremony of washing and anointing inside their temples, while Prophet Matthias has his religious ritual of washing and purifying!
 (Ref)

 Prophet Matthias did not die in his Zion or New Jerusalem; his adventures continued after the implosion involving Sojourner-Truth and the Folgers.
 Interestingly Matthias claimed to be a Christian, however; mainstream Christianity and the Mormons expelled him from their congregations.
-We should not confuse the Matthias of the American continent, with the Matthias in the Bible.
+Thank you for your interest in some basic details on Robert Matthews aka Prophet Matthias.
+The shocking full details are avalible only in the book Matthias and Smith Clash Of The Prophets.
+You are invited to continue your reading adventure from either Amazon – Barns & Noble or the amazing Flip Builder Book.
+Details from this website.

 Please remember that every part of this story has a direct line of contact with a real person who lived, then recorded their experiences.
 Every quote has a reference number which can if so desired, be independently investigated and confirmed.
 After a decade of research and writing, we have comprehensively correlated the facts.
 No religious viewpoint, or intention to represent any proselyting into Church, organization, or lifestyle is intended or presented in this book.
 This book contains the unforgettable, emotional, story involving SOJOURNER-TRUTH, MATTHIAS, JOSEPH SMITH and many of their close friends.
 The complete original work has 44 Chapters, revealing a story full of mystery, sadness and surprising sexual immorality between the respected members of New York Society!
 The book Matthias & Smith Clash of the Prophets is available in three e-book formats, two traditional paper formats, and one CD audio read format.